 - Mix your wet ingredients.

-- Combine wet and dry mixture.
+- Combine wet and dry mixtures.

 - Decide on flavour add-ons and add your add-on flavours to the dough.
 I divided this cookie dough into two mixtures: one with cranberries and one with chocolate chips.

 - Line a baking sheet and form cookies.
 Bake and enjoy!

 My expert tips

 I really want you to nail this recipe in your first go.
 Best way to do that?
 Read these tips below - they will really help you out!

 An important thing to keep in mind when making these cookies is their final texture.
 We want our mixture to be dense.
 This will make a dense, crunchy cookie.
 If your mixture is very elastic and wet, it won’t bring you the same results.

 2. Know how to fix dry mixture

 Did you add all the ingredients, mix well and still think your mixture is too dry to mix?
 To fix this, you can add 1 tsp of plant milk at a time and mix again.
 However, don’t go overboard when adding your milk.
 As mentioned above, we want the mixture to be very dense, not super wet.